 Prior to publishing a schedule, review upcoming promotions, inventory tasks, changes to delivery schedules or other store events that could change your staffing needs.
 Always make servicing customers the priority and make decisions in favor of over-serving rather than under-serving customers.
 It is a poor choice to augment staff to conduct an inventory by taking away hours to merchandise and sell products during regular store hours.

 For many employees, “retail hours” can cause burn out.
-Be aware of the toll long hours can have on employees and their families.
+Be aware of the toll long hours has on employees and their families.
 Look for ways to acknowledge them with surprise pizzas over the dinner hour shift, a breakfast pastry box for early shifts and (free) hand-written thank you notes when employees demonstrate praiseworthy flexibility or reliability.

 Finally, have a consistent recordable method for clocking employees in and out.
 Employees need a consistent process for reporting their work hours.
 And absolute confidence in accurate paychecks that reflect hours worked and paid time off.
 If there is one critical item to outsource to experts, getting payroll done correctly for every employee every time is it.
 Even a single hiccup can cast doubt in the most important element for engaged workers: their wallets.